-These easy, pretty-in-pink Sparkling Cranberry Gin Cocktails are the perfect holiday drink for any occasion from Thanksgiving to Christmas!
+These easy, pretty-in-pink Sparkling Cranberry Gin Christmas Cocktails are the perfect holiday drink for any occasion from Thanksgiving to New Year's Eve!

 Now that bags of cranberries are all over the grocery stores, my thoughts can’t help but turn to the holidays and ALL.THE.THINGS that need to be done.
 From cooking to baking to shopping, the to-do list never seems to get any shorter.

 Cause for anxiety?
 Maybe a little.
-But cranberry season also paves the way for another of my favorite times of year – Christmas cocktails – and I can think of no more festive way to toast the upcoming holidays than with a glass (or two) of these perfectly pink Sparkling Cranberry Gin Cocktails!
+But cranberry season also paves the way for the holidays, and I can think of no more festive way to toast the season than with a glass (or two) of these perfectly pink Sparkling Cranberry Gin Christmas Cocktails!

 Do you have a signature holiday cocktail?
 Maybe this Christmas gin cocktail can be yours!
 With only five ingredients, this gin and cranberry drink recipe comes together in a snap: